Lazy evaluation of sequence constructors - instructions with side effects evaluated early

 This is all legal according to the XSLT 3.0 specification, but very unhelpful.
 I think the policy we have generally adopted (and although it's not required by the spec, there are things in the XSLT 3.0 streamability analysis that assume it) is that the instructions in a sequence constructor should be evaluated in the order they are written.
 I think we should change the implementation of sequence constructors to follow that policy.

-#5 Updated by Pieter Masereeuw 8 months ago
+#5 Updated by Pieter Masereeuw about 3 years ago

 Thanks for your answer.
 Well yes, that explains a lot.
 However, I still do not fully understand how this influences the order of events when a new document is loaded vs. one that has already been loaded.
 After all, that is what seems to be causing the problem.
 If it is not concurrency, what is it?